How to Move to Europe From the U.S. – A Relocation Guide

 • Entrepreneur Visa: Certain European countries extend the option of an entrepreneur visa, designed for individuals looking to establish and run a business in Europe.

 • Digital Nomad Visa: Select nations like Estonia and Czechia offer digital nomad visas tailored to individuals who work remotely for a foreign employer and possess the financial means to sustain themselves.
 These visas typically cover periods ranging from 3 months to 1 year, with some destinations offering extension possibilities.
+Check out our post on the best Visas for Digital Nomads.

 Remember, getting a visa can take a long time and requires a lot of paperwork.
 Some countries might also want you to prove that you have enough money to live in Europe.
 Being well-informed and ready for the visa rules in your chosen European country is crucial for a smooth move.